ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

   * vCenter Operations Manager (VCop)
   * For more information about IBM XIV Storage System, see [Platform and application integration for IBM XIV Storage System ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www-01.ibm.com/support/knowledgecenter/STJTAG/hsg/hsg_kcwelcomepage_xiv.html){: new_window}

-Table 2 provides the pros and cons of private storage in a single-tenant environment.
+See the following table to see pros and cons of private storage in a single-tenant environment.

 <table border="1" cellpadding="0" cellspacing="0">
-        <caption>Table 2.
-Pros and cons of VMware private storage options</caption>
 	<tbody>
 		<tr>
 			<td colspan="7" style="width:638px;">